Ignatius Sancho: Writer and first Black voter

 Ignatius Sancho was an 18th-century writer, composer and abolitionist.
-His eventful life took him from an enslaver’s ship to being the first Black man to vote in Britain.
+His eventful life took him from an enslaver’s ship to being one of the first Black men to vote in Britain.

 Blackheath & Westminster